• Skip to primary navigation

 • 120 ml Milk

-• 2 tbsp Garam Masala Powder Or Madras Curry Powder
+• 2 tablespoon Garam Masala Powder Or Madras Curry Powder

-• 3 tsp Salt See notes (Adjust if needed)
+• 3 teaspoon Salt See notes (Adjust if needed)

 Rice